 Our Business Vision

 Can we Americans really claim to be living in a 'just' society so long as the majority of our corporations--both big and small--use command and control management to compel our citizens into maximizing profits for shareholders?
-No!
-This is why we believe the traditional command and control management structure must be scrapped and replaced with a more natural organizational structure, one whose foundation is designed, built, and maintained in accordance with the following biological fact.
+We don't think so!
+This is why we believe the traditional command and control management structure must be scrapped and replaced with the more natural organizational structure described below.

 People have evolved to work together most effectively and efficiently in self-organized, self-directed teams of usually 3-12 individuals, which, only when necessary for their own survival, benefit, or further development combine with other small teams to form an even larger, stronger, superior team, or corporation.
 Therefore, companies must give their employees the freedom to organize themselves into small teams; let the team choose the natural leader; give the leader full responsibility for the success or failure of the team; create individual and common goals that align with the purpose and vision of the team and, if applicable, the larger team, or corporation, they are a small but an essential part of; and give the leader the power to hold everyone responsible for doing their jobs as they work towards achieving these goals.
 Employees who are given the freedom to work in this type of an environment will become self-reliant, autonomous individuals who are fully capable of managing themselves.
 This autonomy eliminates the need for the organization to hire and pay specialized managers to command and control their employees, freeing up enough money to pay them a living wage and their fair share of the profits.